Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 ![Create view](../../Assets/Screenshots/Fulfillment/Settings/CreatePackageType.png "[Create view]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Create package type* view and return to the attributes list.
+  Click this button to close the *Create package type* view and return to the list of package types.
 All changes are rejected.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 The following languages are available in the drop-down list: